-This fine set of Islamic prayer beads is of barrel-shaped egg yolk or butterscotch coloured faturan beads – faturan is a resinous material said to include compressed amber and other elements.
+This fine set of Islamic hand-rosary prayer beads is of barrel-shaped egg yolk or butterscotch coloured amber beads.
+The amber possibly has been sourced from the Baltic.

 In all, there are 33 beads.
 They are threaded onto a silk cord with a Chinese-style knot and tassels.

 Islamic prayer beads are known as misbaha, tasbih or sibha and they contain either 99 beads (this number corresponds to the 99 names of God which are mentioned during the prayer that praises and glorifies god or Allah).
 Use of a misbaha to count prayers and recitations is considered acceptable practice within mainstream Islam, by both Sunni and Shia adherents.
 Some minority sects do shun them however.